Ach113/shellGPT/README.md

 ## Why?
 I mostly use PyCharm for development, and I find it very convenient to be able to use chatGPT within the PyCharm terminal.

+## Planned features
+1. add option to log messages by specifying `--log`
+2. load logged messages to the model